How to Improve & Maintain a Good Credit Score

 Someone with a mortgage and 2 credit cards would score better in this category than someone with just a mortgage.

 I wouldn’t recommend opening unnecessary accounts to improve your credit mix unless you’re opening that first credit card to establish credit in the first place.
-Once you have a credit history though, it’s usually not beneficial to add new accounts just to improve your score.

 7. Limit new account applications